 Coal mine degasification was originally developed to improve worker safety in mines.
 If not captured the methane-laden mine air is vented to atmosphere by exhaust fans.
 In recent years, international studies have determined that 30-40% of all coal mines produce gas that can be effectively used for power generation with gas engines.
 Coal mine gas (firedamp) is a problematic phenomenon associated with coal mining, as the gas can form explosive mixtures together with air.

-The main component of the primary coal seam gas is methane in a concentration of 90-95 % the gas develops during the geochemical conversion of organic substances to coal (carbonisation).
-Coal seam gas is present both as liberated gas in fissures, faults and as adsorbed gas on the inner surface of the coal and neighbouring rock.
+The main component of the primary coal seam gas is methane in a concentration of 90-95 % the gas develops during the geochemical conversion of organic substances to coal (carbonization).
+Coal seam gas is present both as liberated gas in fissures, faults and as adsorbed gas on the inner surface of the coal and neighboring rock.

 Coal Gas Types

 Gases derived from coal come in four key forms: